syn990/SYN-OS/SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/storage-strategies.md

 | `btrfs` | `mkfs.btrfs -f -L ROOT` |
 | `xfs` | `mkfs.xfs -f -L ROOT` |

-The shipped default is `f2fs`, a flash-friendly log-structured filesystem.
-It's a reasonable default for SSD/NVMe-only installs but worth changing to `ext4` or `btrfs` if you're targeting spinning disks or want snapshot support (SYN-OS doesn't currently script any btrfs-specific features like subvolumes or snapshots, so choosing `btrfs` here just gets you the plain filesystem).
+The shipped default is `f2fs`, a flash-friendly log-structured filesystem — a reasonable default for SSD/NVMe-only installs, but worth changing to `ext4` or `btrfs` for spinning disks or snapshot support.
+SYN-OS doesn't script any btrfs-specific features like subvolumes or snapshots, so choosing `btrfs` here just gets you the plain filesystem.

 ## How this reaches Stage 1